justinberedo/ingestion-pipeline/README.md

     (2 rows)
     ```
 ### Virtual Environment
-1. Run `make dev` to create the virtual environment, activate it, and install the dependencies.
+1. Run `make venv` to create the virtual environment inside `.venv`.
+2. Then run `make install` to install the dependencies.

 ## Running the pipeline
 1. Make sure the virtual environment is activated: `source .venv/bin/activate`